Why Native Plants are Important for Pollinator Gardens

 1. Adapted to Local Conditions: Native plants are well-suited to the soil, climate, and other environmental factors in your area.
 This makes them more resilient and easier to grow, requiring less water, fertilizer, and overall maintenance than non-native species.
 As a result, native plants are more likely to thrive and support pollinator populations in your garden.

-2. Co-evolution with Pollinators: Over time, native plants and local pollinators have developed a mutually beneficial relationship.
+2. Co-evolution with Pollinators: Over time, native plants and local pollinators have developed a mutualistic relationship.
 Many native plants have specific features, such as flower shape, color, and scent, that are designed to attract certain pollinators.
 This co-evolution ensures that both the plants and pollinators benefit from the relationship, leading to a healthier ecosystem.

 3. Supporting Biodiversity: Native plants provide a diverse range of habitats and food sources for pollinators and other wildlife.
-By planting a variety of native species, you can create a rich and varied ecosystem that attracts and sustains a wide range of pollinators, birds, and beneficial insects.
+By planting a variety of native species, you can create a rich and varied ecosystem that attracts and sustains a wide range of pollinators, birds, and other beneficial insects.

 4. Pesticide-Free Gardening: Since native plants are adapted to local conditions and pests, they are less likely to require chemical interventions.
 This means that your pollinator garden will be a safer and healthier environment for pollinators, as well as other wildlife and even your family.